-The office of the association shall be situated in The Netherlands, Department of Experimental Immunology, Academic Medical Center, Meibergdreef 9, 1105 AZ in Amsterdam.
+The office of the association shall be situated in The Netherlands, Department of Experimental Immunology, Amsterdam University Medical Centers, Meibergdreef 9, 1105 AZ in Amsterdam.
 The office may be transferred by resolution of the Board of the association.
 If deemed appropriate, the Board may also establish one or more administrative offices.

 The organization shall be entitled to carry out any actions directly or indirectly pertaining to its objective, including the acquisition, rental or borrowing of property, offices, installations, and other facilities, the organization of or participation in congresses, conferences, and presentations, and the publishing of books, periodicals, and other publications.
 It shall be entitled at all times to call upon outside experts in so far as it considers this useful on scientific or practical grounds.

 The association consists of ordinary members and of supporting members.
 Admission to membership is open to private individuals and corporate entities of any nationality.